stac-extensions/raster/README.md

 |--------------|----------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|
 | raster:bands | \[[Raster band Object](#raster-band-object)] | An array of available bands where each object is a \[[Band Object](#band-object)].
 If given, requires at least one band. |

 ## Raster Band Object

 When specifying a raster band object at asset level.
-It is recommended to also use the [file](https://github.com/stac-extensions/file) extension to specify the `file:data_type` to indicate the encoding type of each pixel.
+It is recommended to also use the [file](https://github.com/stac-extensions/file) extension to specify the `file:data_type` and `file:unit` to indicate both the encoding type and unit of each pixel.

 | Field Name       | Type   | Description                                                                                                                                                                      |
 |------------------|--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|